digitalillusion/gatsby-plugin-silverghost/examples/minimal/README.md

  In this minimal example we have only one action and we request to **accumulate** the state changes.
 The `DefaultReducer` is the simplest reducer you can imagine: For the given action definitions (our *welcome* action), return the matching runtime action as-is or return the state otherwise (initialState will be returned upon initialization).

-> In order to correctly integrate with the framework, initialState must be created as an action, with at least two properties, params and payload.
+> In order to correctly integrate with the framework, initialState must be created either empty, or as an action with at least two properties, params and payload.

-> *accumulate* effect is to create a structure based on action path groups.
+*accumulate* effect is to create a structure based on action path groups.
 For our action, the redux state at the key *welcome* will be split in two sub-keys, one for each pathgroup: *room* and *broadcast*.
-This allows an action at a given time (with some given pathgroup parameters) to make non interfering changes on a specifc sub-key, without the need to bother about other sub-keys; this is trivial in this simple scenario but being capable of performing this kind of processing automatically greatly improves readability of written code as complexity rises
+This allows an action at a given time (with some given pathgroup parameters) to make non interfering changes on a specifc sub-key, without the need to bother about other sub-keys; this is trivial in this simple scenario but being capable of performing this kind of processing automatically greatly improves readability of written code as complexity rises.

-What this code is doing will be clearer once we give a look at the middleware:
+    {
+        room: payload1,
+        broadcast: payload2
+    }

+Above, a representation of the accumulated state.
+The *room* part has been built by a WELCOME action with pathgroup param `channel` set to `room` and the *broadcast* part accumulated when the same param was set to `broadcast`.

 **Reduction services**